dyz1209/GA-ConvE_data/README.md

 1、The final processed data used for the experiment includes the **Characteristic_Matrix.csv** feature matrix and the **Relation_Matrix.csv** relationship matrix, which are used for classification experiments.
 The generated triplets in **Triplets.txt** are used for further inference experiments.

-2、The data in the **GA-ConvE (1)** folder contains the processed data and code that has already been handled according to the workflow described above.
-The data in the **GA-ConvE (2)** folder contains the unprocessed data and code.
+2、The data in the **GA-ConvE** folder contains the processed data and code that has already been handled according to the workflow described above.
+The data in the **GA-ConvE_empty** folder contains the unprocessed data and code.